roncterry/Deploy-SUSE-AI/README.md

    ***Note 2:** SUSE Storage (Longhorn) can also be deployed onto the AI cluster using Rancher Manager.
 Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.
 You can use the documentation in the common config file for reference.*

-8) Install SUSE Security (NueVector)
+7) Install SUSE Security (NueVector)

    On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `25-install_suse_security.sh`

    ***Note:** SUSE Security (NeuVector) can also be deployed onto the AI cluster using Rancher Manager.
 Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.
 You can use the documentation in the common config file for reference.*

+8) Install the SUSE Observability Agent into the AI Cluster

+   Follow the instructions in the section titled **Installing the SUSE Observability Agent** [here](https://docs.stackstate.com/get-started/k8s-suse-rancher-prime)
-10) Configure Access to the SUSE Rancher Application Collection
+9) Configure Access to the SUSE Rancher Application Collection

    On your management machine, or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed, run the script: `29-connect_to_app_collection.sh`

-11) Install the SUSE Observability Agent into the AI Cluster

-   Follow the instructions in the section titled **Installing the SUSE Observability Agent** [here](https://docs.stackstate.com/get-started/k8s-suse-rancher-prime)

 At this point the base set of applications is installed on the downstream AI cluster.
 You can now use the following scripts to deploy the AI stack applications.
 These scripts can be run on your management machine or any of the downstream AI cluster nodes that have the `kubectl` and `helm` commands installed.